jiashinnn/Malaysian_Crime_Analytics/README.md

 For future predictions (2024-2030), the system will extrapolate trends with appropriate confidence warnings.

+## Deployment

+You can assess my system through this link [Malaysia Crime Analytics](https://malaysian-crime-analytics-2.onrender.com/)

 ## Limitations

 - Predictions are estimates based on historical patterns and should be used for informational purposes only
 - Accuracy diminishes for predictions beyond the training data period (2023)
 - The system does not account for unforeseen socioeconomic or policy changes that may affect crime rates

-## Contributing

-Thanks to Koy Chang Wei for helping me deploy my system through the render dashboard.
-You can assess my system through this link [Malaysia Crime Analytics](https://malaysian-crime-analytics-2.onrender.com/)

 ## License